 The impact of trauma can be stressful and isolating.
 It’s important to know that recovery is possible.
 You can learn to overcome the past and take charge of your life again with Trauma and PTSD treatments.

 Healing with Trauma Therapy

 Distressing experiences can affect the mental and emotional health of the people involved, and it is natural to have difficulty coping in the wake of these events.
-But when the impact of a traumatic event lingers, you may be experiencing Post-Traumatic Stress Disorder (PTSD) and require professional help to overcome it.
+But when the impact of a traumatic event lingers, you may be experiencing Post-Traumatic Stress Disorder (PTSD) and require professional treatment to overcome it.

 Adverse events that leave victims or witnesses with long-term coping issues may involve violence, military combat, grief or loss, natural disasters, interpersonal violence, chronic environmental stressors, and other threats to a person’s sense of safety.
 It is important to know that the event itself does not define trauma, but rather the impact of the event.
 For that reason, trauma looks different for everyone.

 Some children have a trauma response to divorce, while others may recover quickly.
 A person may even develop secondhand trauma after witnessing a violent act or learning about it in the media.
 In short: any experience that is perceived as a threat to the person or someone else and overwhelms the person’s available resources can be traumatic.
-While some individuals may go on to develop Post-Traumatic Stress Disorder and others may not, it is important to know that there is tremendous hope for recovery.
+While some individuals may go on to develop PTSD and others may not, it is important to know that there is tremendous hope for recovery.